w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

 Informative images convey information that is necessary to understand the content.
 Their description generally requires a short phrase or sentence.
 Show examples of images that convey information, such as pictures in a piece of news.
-Discuss with students how they would describe them.
+Discuss how to describe them.

 Explain that providing text alternatives for informative images is a responsibility shared with the content author.